-5.Relational diagram linking Advanced Taxation - United Kingdom (ATX-UK) with other exams these are shown as dotted line arrows.
-This diagram indicates where you are expected to have underpinning knowledge and where it would be useful to review previous learning before undertaking study.
+5. Relational diagram linking Advanced Taxation - United Kingdom (ATX-UK) with other exams

-This diagram shows direct and indirect links between this exam and other exams preceding or following it.
+This diagram shows links between this exam and other exams preceding or following it.
 Some exams are directly underpinned by other exams such as Advanced Taxation - United Kingdom (ATX-UK) by Taxation - United Kingdom (TX-UK).